semiversus/python-broqer/README.rst

 - Pure python implementation without dependencies
 - Under MIT license (2018 Günther Jena)
-- Source is hosted on GitHub_
+- Source is hosted on GitHub.com_
 - Documentation is hosted on ReadTheDocs.com_
 - Tested on Python 3.5 and following
 - Compact library (<1000 lines of code) and well documented (>1000 lines of comments)